 - Hotel Ramco Residency Contact: SH58, Ennaikaran, Kanchipuram, Tamil Nadu 631501

 - Sree Sakthi Residency Contact: 71, Nellukara St, Kanchipuram, Tamil Nadu 631502

-Tamilian’s staple diet is steamed rice and most of their food consists of grains, lentils and vegetables.
+Tamilian’s staple diet is rice and most of their food consists of grains, lentils and vegetables.
 ‘Sadhams’ (rice dishes) with different flavours are their specialty.
-Spices are added for most dishes to give a distinctive taste.
+Spices give a distinctive taste to dishes.
 Tamil Nadu Food is very different from the food of other regions like Kerala, Andhra Pradesh and Karnataka.
 There are many restaurants near the temple that offers delicious food.